Elgg/Elgg/docs/guides/javascript.rst

 We recommend managing third-party scripts and styles with Composer.
 Elgg core uses ``fxp/composer-asset-plugin`` for this purpose.
-This plugin allows you to pull dependencies from the Bower or NPM package repositories, but using the Composer command-line tool.
+This plugin allows you to pull dependencies from the Bower or Yarn package repositories, but using the Composer command-line tool.

 For example, to include jQuery, you could run the following Composer commands: